 - Hours are posted for these areas each semester.
-Times will vary each semester; students are polled periodically to identify the best schedule for them.
+Times will vary each semester.
 Students are expected to maintain a quiet and orderly environment.
-The NACSS are to be used only by students in the Department of Nursing. - The CCL and CNE are open to and used by all nursing students but are often reserved for scheduled sessions at the sophomore, junior, and senior levels.
-Similarly, any nursing student may utilize the CST during open hours, but it is sometimes reserved for certain test-taking sessions.
-Students are referred to the following Guidelines as well as to staff members and the Resource Lists located in these areas for center-specific information and questions. - For safety reasons, children are not allowed in the NACSS.
+The CCL and CNE are to be used only by students in the Department of Nursing. - The NACSS are open to and used by all nursing students but are often reserved for scheduled sessions at the sophomore, junior, and senior levels.
+Similarly, any student may utilize the CST during open hours, but it is sometimes reserved for certain test-taking sessions or simulations.
+Students are referred to the following Guidelines as well as to staff members and the Resource Lists located in these areas for center-specific information and questions. - For safety reasons, children are not allowed in the NACSS. - An unusual occurrence relating to the practice of skills in the CCL or CNE or other use of these areas which results in physical injury will necessitate the writing of an incident report.
+Refer to the Incident Report Form.
+If an injury occurs, the student may be referred to the Student Health Center or other appropriate health care center.
+The faculty are not responsible for consequences of said incident if the student elects not to follow the faculty referral.